 Most noteworthy, is the Celtic artwork which was discovered by explorers in many locations.
 It is still used to decorate many items today.

-Celtic Rings and jewellery are always popular and it seems like these classic designs will never go out of fashion.
+Celtic Rings and jewellery are always popular and these classic designs never seem to go out of fashion.

 A brief history of Celtic Jewellery